NationalBankBelgium/REST-API-Design-Guide/README.md

 The guide is located on the wiki of this repository: https://github.com/NationalBankBelgium/REST-API-Design-Guide/wiki/Home

 ## License
-This project is distributed under the [EUPL FOSS license](LICENSE.md)
+This project is distributed under the terms of the [EUPL FOSS license](LICENSE.md)